jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 6751.0
+>The increase in cases from yesterday to today: 9143.0
 >
->The last time cases per day were this high was Sep 28 2021: 57 days ago.
+>The last time cases per day were this high was Jan 08 2021: 322 days ago.
 >
->The case rate then was 7283 cases.
+>The case rate then was 9535 cases.
 >
->The last time cases per day were lower than this was Nov 23 2021: 1 day ago.
+>The last time cases per day were lower than this was Nov 24 2021: 2 days ago.
 >
->The case rate then was 6143 cases.
+>The case rate then was 6751 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)